lit/lit/README.md

 `lit-html` is designed to be lightweight and fast (though performance benchmarking is just starting).

- * It utilizes the built-in JS and HTML parsers - it doesn't include any expression or markup parser of it's own.
+ * It utilizes the built-in JS and HTML parsers - it doesn't include any expression or markup parser of its own.
  * It only updates the dynamic parts of templates - static parts are untouched, not even walked for diffing, after the initial render.
  * It uses cloning for initial render.